dmakarov/svm/spec.md

 # Vision

 Several components of the Solana Validator are involved in processing of a transaction (or a batch of transactions).
-These components can be factored out to decouple the transaction processing components from other components of the Solana Validator with the goal of improving the software architecture of the system as a whole by better modularization and well-defined interfaces between the Solana Validator components.
-The refactoring is non-functional in the sense that the protocol currently implemented by the Solana Validator is uneffected by changes to the transaction processing code.

 Collectively the components responsible for transaction execution are designated as Solana Virtual Machine (SVM).
 SVM packaged as a stand-alone library can be used in applications outside the Solana Validator.

 This document represents specification of the SVM.
 It covers the API of using SVM in projects unrelated to Solana Validator and the